 On October 5, 1930, German economist and Nobel Laureate Reinhard Selten was born.
 Selten is well known for his work in bounded rationality and can be considered as one of the founding fathers of experimental economics.
 For his work in game theory, Selten won the 1994 Nobel Memorial Prize in Economic Sciences (shared with John Harsanyi and John Nash).

 Reinhard Selten was born in Breslau and after a brief family exile in Saxony and Austria, Selten returned to Hesse, Germany after the war.
 It is believed that there he read an article in the Fortune magazine on game theory by John D. McDonald.
 At Goethe University Frankfurt, Selten began to study mathematics and earned his degree in 1957.
-After his studies, Selten worked as scientific assistant to Heinz Sauermann and Selten received his doctorate in Frankfurt in mathematics with a thesis on the evaluation of n-person games.
+After his studies, Selten worked as scientific assistant to Heinz Sauermann and Selten received his doctorate in Frankfurt in mathematics with a thesis on the evaluation of n-person games in 1961.

 At the Berkeley, Free University of Berlin and the University of Bielefeld Selten became visiting professor and he later was appointed professor at the University of Bonn.
 In Bonn, Selten established the BonnEconLab, a laboratory for experimental economic research.
 There he built the BonnEconLab, a laboratory for experimental economic research, on which he has been active even after his retirement.